-White Supremacy and Racism in North America and the UK
+White Supremacy and the Far Right in North America and the UK

-Join Dr Steve Hewitt for a discussion with Prof. Barbara Perry, Ontario Tech University, Dr. Aaron Winter, University of East London, and Zubeda Limbada, Connect Futures about white supremacy and racism in North America and the United Kingdom.
+Join Dr Steve Hewitt for a discussion with Prof. Barbara Perry, Ontario Tech University, Dr. Aaron Winter, University of East London, and Zubeda Limbada, Connect Futures about white supremacy and the far right in North America and the United Kingdom.

 Professor Barbara Perry, Ontario Tech University